Valve Corporation: Steam Deck

-In November 2017, Microsoft added beta support for the SteamVR service for Windows Mixed Reality headsets.
-In June 2019, Valve released their own VR headset, known as the Index, positioned as a higher-end device with wider field of view and higher refresh rate.
-They were accompanied by updated motion controllers, which are strapped against the user's palms and have sensors for detecting input pressure and individual fingers.

 Other projects

 PowerPlay

 PowerPlay was a technological initiative headed by Valve and Cisco Systems to decrease the latency for online games, announced in January 2000.
 It was described as a set of protocols and deployment standards at the router level to improve performance.
 It was claimed that a player with 1000 ms ping was able to play against another player on a LAN connection with no noticeable disadvantage.
 Initially the protocol was to be released with PowerPlay 1.0 focusing on quality of service (QoS) and later a revision, PowerPlay 2.0 that would focus on functionality.
 Cisco and Valve intended to deliver a single dial-up service in Q1 2000 in the United States with a 30-day free trial with a bundled copy of Team Fortress modified to support PowerPlay.

 The standard was to involve purchasing PowerPlay approved Cisco hardware and infrastructure that had adequate bandwidth and QoS standards that prioritize PowerPlay gaming packets at all others' expense.
 Newell conceded that Internet service providers (ISPs) would bear the brunt of this expense: "The ISPs are going to need to spend a fair amount of money to be compliant with PowerPlay.
 But how they get that back is up to them.
 Some will have a tiered service, and some will just try to recoup their investment through reduced customer churn and customer acquisition."
 Despite never deploying the dial-up plan featuring PowerPlay 1.0, Valve announced in January 2001 that the standard had indeed been finalized.
 12 months after its announcement, PowerPlay was abandoned.